Private defences under Law of Torts is one of the “General defences” and the most common of all.

 3. The force used should be proportional to the apparent urgency of the occasion.
 In no way should it be excessive than what is essentially required.
 What is a reasonable force depends on the facts and circumstances of each case.

 The law permits taking of such measures as may be reasonably necessary for the purpose of protecting of property.
 The reasonable force can only be used when there is a reasonable apprehension of use of force by another person.
 That shall not attract tortuous liability.
 However, on use of reasonable force, the person has to show valid grounds for use of such force.

-The right of Private Defence does not exist against the acts which are not offence.
+The right to private defences under Law of Torts does not exist against the acts which are not offence.
 It is available against all assailants whether sane or insane, competent or incompetent and a person mistaken or otherwise.
 The right prevails against overt attacks irrespective of their intention and meaning.
 It exists even though the innocent persons are harmed, when there is danger to life or limb, and there no other alternative to protect the person.
 The test is whether there is immediate necessary for Self-defence and further whether or not it was immediately necessary for the defendant to adopt that particular course of action.

 130 eng.
 Rep. 911 (1825).

 L. B. Curzon, A Dictionary of Law, 289, (1983)